spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 TODO: add links from deployments to concepts and SpatialOS Runtime -->

-When you launch a deployment, SpatialOS sets up the world based on a [snapshot]({{urlRoot}}/content/spatialos-concepts/generating-a-snapshot), then starts up the worker instances needed to run the game world.
+When you launch a deployment, SpatialOS sets up the world based on a [snapshot]({{urlRoot}}/content/spatialos-concepts/generating-a-snapshot), and then starts up the worker instances needed to run the game world.

 <!---
 TODO: add links from workers to concepts